ESP32C3 0.42 OLED

 It also features a 0.42 inch OLED display, driven by a SSD1306-compatible chip.
 It is connected over I2C: SDA on GPIO5, SCL on GPIO6.

-Espressif HAL requires WiFi and Bluetooth binary blobs.
+Espressif HAL requires RF binary blobs in order work.
 Run the command below to retrieve those files.

 west blobs fetch hal_espressif